alexeilebedev/openacr/README.md

 Abt's main input tables come from the dev namespace of the default data set (as specified with `-in`)

-* dev.target         buildable target
+* dev.target         Buildable target
-* dev.targdep        pairwise dependencies between targets
+* dev.targdep        Pairwise dependencies between targets
-* dev.targsrc        list of source files for each target.
+* dev.targsrc        List of source files for each target.
-* dev.tool_opt       list of options to use for compilation and linking,
+* dev.tool_opt       List of options to use for compilation and linking,

-### Environment Variables

-Abt reads the following environment variables, but does not require any of them to be set.

-* COMPILER - read if `-compiler` is not speified.
-Default is `g++`.
-* UNAME - read if `-uname` is not specified.
-Default is obtained from `uname` command.
-* ARCH - read if `-arch` is not specified.
-Default is obtained from `uname` command.
-* CFG - read if `-cfg` is not specified.
-Default is `release`.
+There are also a few general tables.

+* dev.uname          List of supported OS's (Linux, Darwin, Cygwin, etc)
+* dev.compiler       List of supported compilers (clang++, g++, etc)
+* dev.cfg            List of arbitrarily named configurations (release, profile, debug, etc.)
+* dev.arch           List of target architectures (such as x86_64)

 ### Output Directory

-The resulting object files are now in `dflt.release-x86_64/abc`:
+The resulting object files are now in `build/release/sample`, or more specifically `build/Linux-clang++.release-x86_64/sample`, since `build/release/sample` is a soft link.

-    $ ls -l dflt.release-x86_64/*abc*
+    $ ls -l build/Linux-clang++.release-x86_64/*sample*
     -rwxrwxr-x.
-1 alexei alexei 109128 May  3 18:35 dflt.release-x86_64/abc
+1 alexei alexei 109128 May  3 18:35 dflt.release-x86_64/sample
     -rw-rw-r--.
-1 alexei alexei   1912 May  3 18:34 dflt.release-x86_64/cpp.abc.abc.o
+1 alexei alexei   1912 May  3 18:34 dflt.release-x86_64/cpp.sample.sample.o
     -rw-rw-r--.
-1 alexei alexei  24776 May  3 18:34 dflt.release-x86_64/cpp.gen.abc_gen.o
+1 alexei alexei  24776 May  3 18:34 dflt.release-x86_64/cpp.gen.sample_gen.o

 `abt` places all output files in the same output directory, with no subdirectories.
 Source file paths are flattened, substituting `/` with `.`.
+So, `cpp/sample/sample.cpp` becomes `cpp.sample.sample.o` in this directory.

 The output directory can be overriden with `-out_dir` option.
-If not specified, the output directory defaults to `$compiler.$cfg-$arch`.
+If not specified, `-cfg` defaults to `-release` and the output directory defaults to `build/$cfg`.
+Typically, `build/$cfg` is a soft link installed by whatever bootstrap script you ran.

+### Bootstrap System

+The bootstrap files are prepared by `atf_norm bootstrap` by scanning the `builddir` table and invoking `abt` with `-build:N -printcmd` options.
+There is one bootstrap file for each tested combination of uname, compiler and arch.
+Bootstrap files are prepared only for the release configuation.
+The bootstrap files live in `bin/bootstrap`:

+    $ ls -l bin/bootstrap
+    total 104
+    -rwxr-xr-x 1 alexei alexei 21519 May 17 01:19 Darwin-clang++.release-x86_64
+    -rwxr-xr-x 1 alexei alexei 23442 May 17 01:19 Linux-clang++.release-x86_64
+    -rwxr-xr-x 1 alexei alexei 28566 May 17 01:19 Linux-g++-9.release-x86_64
+    -rwxr-xr-x 1 alexei alexei 26072 May 17 01:19 Linux-g++.release-x86_64

+When you first run `ai`, it finds that `abt -version` returns an error.
+This indicates that `abt` is not usable. `ai` then guesses at the values of `uname`, `compiler` and `arch` by invoking the `uname` utility and checking if the compiler is installed, and finally runs one of the bootstrap scripts from `bin/bootstrap`.
+The bootstrap script create the top-level `build` directory and creates soft links under it.
+When `abt` is invoked, this soft link provides abt with the defaults for each of the options `-uname`, `-compiler`, `-arch`.

+The `build/$cfg` (by `$cfg` I mean any one of the supported cfg values) can be rewritten manually, or by rerunning one of the bootstrap scripts.
+For instance, if `ai` picked `clang++` and you wanted `g++-9`, you can simply run the corresponding bootstrap script, and `g++-9` will become the default compiler.

 ### The -install option

 By default, the resulting files are left in the output directory.
-There are already soft links from bin/ to `../dflt.release-x86_64`.
+There are already soft links from `bin`/ to `../build/release`.
 If we want to re-point the default binary to a different version, the `-install` option will rewrite the soft link to point to the new executable.
+For instance, we may want to install a debug sample version with `abt -install sample -cfg debug`.
+This will rewrite the soft link `bin/sample` to be `../build/Linux-clang++.debug-x86_64/sample`.

 ### Target Definition

-We can view the definition of target `abc`, as created by `acr_ed`, with `acr`.
+We can view the definition of target `sample`, as created by `acr_ed`, with `acr`.
+As usual, several viewing options are available, in this case we skip the tree mode and use a block output.

+    $ acr target:sample -ndown 10 > x
+    dev.target  target:sample

+    dev.targdep  targdep:sample.algo_lib  comment:""
+    dev.targdep  targdep:sample.algo_pch  comment:""
+    dev.targdep  targdep:sample.lib_prot  comment:""

+    dev.targsrc  targsrc:sample/cpp/sample/sample.cpp            comment:""
+    dev.targsrc  targsrc:sample/cpp/gen/sample_gen.cpp        comment:""
+    dev.targsrc  targsrc:sample/include/sample.h              comment:""
+    dev.targsrc  targsrc:sample/include/gen/sample_gen.h      comment:""
+    dev.targsrc  targsrc:sample/include/gen/sample_gen.inl.h  comment:""
+    report.acr  n_select:9  n_insert:0  n_delete:0  n_update:0  n_file_mod:0

 As we can see, headers are considered sourdce files, and there are a couple of libraries (`lib_prot` and `algo_lib`), and a precompiled header (`algo_pch`).

-    $ acr target:abc -ndown 10 > x
-    dev.target  target:abc

-    dev.targdep  targdep:abc.algo_lib  comment:""
-    dev.targdep  targdep:abc.algo_pch  comment:""
-    dev.targdep  targdep:abc.lib_prot  comment:""

-    dev.targsrc  targsrc:abc/cpp/abc/abc.cpp            comment:""
-    dev.targsrc  targsrc:abc/cpp/gen/abc_gen.cpp        comment:""
-    dev.targsrc  targsrc:abc/include/abc.h              comment:""
-    dev.targsrc  targsrc:abc/include/gen/abc_gen.h      comment:""
-    dev.targsrc  targsrc:abc/include/gen/abc_gen.inl.h  comment:""
-    report.acr  n_select:9  n_insert:0  n_delete:0  n_update:0  n_file_mod:0

 ### Customizing Options